Guidance for Faculty during the COVID-19 Pandemic

 Please contact Executive Director Shasta Delp (email@example.com) with questions or suggestions for information to add.

-Per Chancellor Yang’s message to the campus on December 23, Santa Barbara County Public Health has issued a health order that prohibits indoor classroom instruction at this time.
-As such, the small number of lecture courses we had planned to offer in-person during winter quarter will begin via remote instruction.
-We will continue to offer selected laboratory, performance, and field experience (i.e., non-classroom-based) courses in a face-to-face format.
-We encourage students with questions about specific courses to check with their instructors.
+Per Chancellor Yang's message to the campus on February 22, the majority of spring quarter courses will be offered remotely, and we will continue to offer selected laboratory, performance, and field experience courses in a face-to-face format.
+Students who have questions about specific courses are encouraged to check with their instructors.

 Senate Policy on Undergraduate P/NP Grading